Prong4107/scalpel/docs/src/content/addons-examples.md

 Here are example scripts to familiarize yourself with Scalpel's Python library a bit more, they have been used against real targets or reproduce very similar behaviours.

 ## GZIP-ed API
-For this script we've encoutered the case where an API used a custom protocol that gzipped multiple form-data fields.
+For this case, we've encoutered an API using a custom protocol that gzips multiple form-data fields.

 A quick-and-dirty Scalpel script allowed us to directly edit the unzipped data and find hidden secrets:
 ```python